Akpadhy/car-price-prediction/README.md

 ## Note
-*Written only for educational purposes.
-Not for production use.*
+*Written only for educational purposes.*

 ## Demo